thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/README.md

 * So for that we can have plugins. so to add more functionalities in jenkins by adding more plugins.
 * so goto jenkins manager, goto plugins, and there search for plugins you required.
 * Also if you want to get report within a job then there was post build attributes in each job.
+* You can add path of this plugins there. in post build report. like for cobertura and junit.
+Path you can find when you go in workspace of each job where you are adding that plugins.